greenkeeperio/greenkeeper/README.md

 And that’s it already! :)

-From here on out, Greenkeeper will work its magic.
+From here on out, Greenkeeper will do its job automatically.
 If your dependencies are already outdated the first thing you are going to notice is a Pull Request where we update all your dependencies in your package’s package.json to their respective latest versions.